jakubvanko/commoncore/frontend/docs/03_configuration.md

     material: "GOLDEN_HOE"
     amount: 1 # Only one item will be needed/generated
 ```
 Specifies the amount of the items in the ItemStack.
+The amount will be used for example when you use the ItemStack as a result of a recipe.
 If an ItemStack with an amount higher than 1 is used in other parts of the plugin, it may cause the plugin to work properly only if the player uses the exact amount of items in the exact same ItemStack.

 #### Damage
 ```yml